carpentries/amy/docs/users_guide/admin_index.md

 The number of workshops or instructor training seats rolled over from the previous membership should be manually entered.
 These workshop/instructor training seats counts will be reflected in the available counts for both the new and previous memberships.

+### Service Offerings

+The Membership program was deprecated in April 2026 in favor of a new service offerings program.
+This allows individuals or institutions to purchase either a set of benefits as a Partnership, or purchase benefits ala carte.

+[Accounts](https://amy.carpentries.org/offering/accounts/) can be created for individuals or for organizations to track the use of these benefits.

+Create a new account by clicking on the green "New account" button on the [Accounts](https://amy.carpentries.org/offering/accounts/) page.
+Note the individual or organization record must already exist in AMY.
+When a new organization is created, an account is automatically created for that organization.

+#### Organization Accounts

+Organization accounts can have individuals assigned to the following organization roles: Owner, Billing Contact, Programmatic Contact.
+Account owners can be assigned on the Account page.

+Organizations can purchase benefits ala carte or as a Partnership.

+##### Organization Partnerships

+A new Partnership can be created on the Organization's Account page.
+Select a tier and the number of credits will automatically fill in.
+If the number of credits requested does not match one of the tiers, select "Custom."
+This will allow you to fill in the number of credits.

+Benefits are not specified at this stage.
+When a workshop or seat at one of our events is purchased, it is assigned for that event or task.
+Benefits used will display on the Partnership page.

+##### Organization ala carte purchases

+Organizations can also purchase a-la-carte benefits, not associated with any Partnership.
+These benefits can be assigned from the Organization's Account page.
+The benefit must be specified at this stage.

+#### Individual Accounts

+Accounts can be created for individuals who may purchase benefits directly.
+These benefits can be assigned from the individual's Account page (accessed from the individual's profile page).

 ### Adding a New Person